Cardiology

 Tran Nguyen, MD

 I went to University of Massachusetts Medical School and completed my residency at George Washington University Hospital.
 I am interested in EP and advanced imaging.
 In my free time, I like traveling, exploring the best hole-in-the-wall restaurants, kickboxing and snowboarding.
-Tran Nguyen MD

-Electrophysiology (EP) Fellows
+Electrophysiology (EP) fellows

 Mossab Aljuaid, MD